 Because there are no randomized trials, the role of repeat radiation after disease progression or the development of radiation-induced cancers is also ill defined.
 Interpretation is difficult because the literature is limited to small retrospective case series.
 The decision must be made carefully because of the risk of neurocognitive deficits and radiation necrosis.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent adult brain tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent adult brain tumor.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

-General Information About Adult Brain Tumors
+General Information About Adult Central Nervous System (CNS) Tumors

-Updated statistics with estimated new cases and deaths for 2014 (cited American Cancer Society as reference 1).
+Updated statistics with estimated new cases and deaths for 2016 (cited American Cancer Society as reference 2).

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
-More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.
+More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 Purpose of This Summary

-This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of adult brain tumors.
+This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of adult central nervous system tumors.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.